newsnowlabs/runcvm/README.md

    - [+] `--user` (or `-u`), `--workdir` (or `-w`), `--env` (or `-e`), `--env-file`, `--detach` (or `-d`) are supported
    - [-] `--interactive` (or `-i`) and `--tty` (or `-t`) are not currently supported (there currently being no support for interactive terminals other than the container's launch terminal)
 - Security
-   - The RUNCVM software package at `/opt/runcvm` is mounted read-only within RUNCVM containers.
-Container applications cannot compromise RUNCVM, but they can execute binaries within the RUNCVM package.
+   - The RunCVM software package at `/opt/runcvm` is mounted read-only within RunCVM containers.
+Container applications cannot compromise RunCVM, but they can execute binaries from within the RunCVM package.
 The set of binaries available to the VM may be reduced to a minimum in a later version.
 - Kernels
-   - [+] Use any kernel, either one pre-packaged with RUNCVM or roll your own
+   - [+] Use any kernel, either one pre-packaged with RunCVM or roll your own
-   - [+] RUNCVM will try to select an appropriate kernel to use based on examination of `/etc/os-release` within the image being launched.
+   - [+] RunCVM will try to select an appropriate kernel to use based on examination of `/etc/os-release` within the image being launched.

 ## Kernel auto-detection

-When creating a container, RUNCVM will examine the image being launched to try to determine a suitable kernel to boot the VM with.
+When creating a container, RunCVM will examine the image being launched to try to determine a suitable kernel to boot the VM with.
 Its process is as follows:

 1. If `--env=RUNCVM_KERNEL=<dist>[/<version>]` specified, use the indicated kernel
 2. Otherwise, identify distro from `/etc/os-release`